aFerreira27/Krowne-Base/README.md

 *   **React:** A JavaScript library for building user interfaces.
 *   **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
 It provides static type checking to help catch errors early.
 *   **PostgreSQL:** A powerful, open-source object-relational database system used for storing product data.
+*   **Cloud SQL for PostgreSQL:** Google Cloud's managed database service for PostgreSQL, used to host the product data.
 *   **Firebase App Hosting:** A hosting solution optimized for Next.js applications, handling server-side rendering and static asset serving.

 ## Database Storage

 Product data is stored in a PostgreSQL database.
-While the specific hosting for the PostgreSQL instance might be managed separately (potentially within Google Cloud Platform or a service like Neon Database), the application interacts with it using a PostgreSQL client library to perform standard database operations (inserting, retrieving, updating, and deleting data).
+While the specific hosting for the PostgreSQL instance might be managed separately within Google Cloud Platform, the application interacts with it using a PostgreSQL client library to perform standard database operations (inserting, retrieving, updating, and deleting data).

 ## Language Usage